17 Places That Have Been Ruined by Tourism

 “Machu Picchu is a great attraction, but we are worried about its sustainability,” Sandra Doig, incoming tourism deputy director of PROMPERU, the Commission for the Promotion of Exports and Tourism of Peru told the Washington Post.
 “It is being affected by too many people at the citadel at the same time.”
 One of the new Seven Wonder of the World, the Incan citadel is set high in the Andes Mountains in Peru.
 Getting there is quite a feat, and yet record numbers of visitors flood the region annually (610,000 from January to July 2018).
 To combat the masses damaging the site, tourism authorities are attempting to impose strict time slots, advance ticket purchase, and visitor limits.
 Find out the other most popular tourist destinations in South America.

 Built on more than 100 small islands in a lagoon in the Adriatic Sea, the main allure of Venice is its famed canals, while the abundance of delicious food and wine, the culture, and the ornate architecture add to its allure.
 But over-tourism has chipped away at the city’s vitality.
 Cruise ships and group bus tours have made infamous sights like St. Marks Square a blur of people and the streets are lined with litter; between the hoards of humans and the rising sea levels, Venice is sinking rapidly and the stonework and carvings on its historic buildings are crumbling, due to visits from the world’s worst tourists.
 Venetians are finally fighting back, however: Beginning summer of 2019, short stay tourists will be charged up to €10 (about $11.50) to enter the city.
-Don’t miss these 15 under-the-radar places to visit in 2019.
+Don’t miss these 15 under-the-radar places to visit.